What Does RISC and CISC Mean in 2020?

 Okay with that rant out of the way, let us look at what RISC and CISC is really about.
 Both are about philosophies in how you design a CPU.

 Let us begin by looking at the CISC philosophy.
-CISC is harder to pin down as the chips we label CISC have a large variety of designs.
-But we can still talk about some common patterns.
+This philosophy is harder to pin down as the chips we label CISC have a large variety of designs.
+But we can still identify some common patterns.

 Back in the late 1970s when CISC processor began development, memory was still really expensive.
 Compilers were also really bad and people tended to write programs in assembly code by hand.